gajus/eslint-plugin-jsdoc/.README/rules/no-undefined-types.md

 - `any`, `*`
 - `Array`, `Object`, `RegExp`, `Date`, `Function`

+Note that preferred types indicated within `settings.jsdoc.preferredTypes` will also be assumed to be defined.

 #### Options

-An option object may have the following keys:
+An option object may have the following key:

-- `preferredTypesDefined` -  If this option is set to `true` and preferred types are indicated within `settings.jsdoc.preferredTypes`, any such types will be assumed to be defined as well.
-Defaults to `false`.
 - `definedTypes` - This array can be populated to indicate other types which are automatically considered as defined (in addition to globals, etc.).
   Defaults to an empty array.